 B for Bakalar (dry cod stew)

 Dry cod stew is eaten on Christmas Eve.
-It’s a fasting food originating from Dalmatia but today eaten all around Croatia.
+It’s a fasting food originating from Dalmatia but today we eat it all around Croatia.

 C for Christmas Tree